 - Australia’s remote location adds distance from global travel hubs in US/Europe.

 - Housing affordability issues and high property prices in Australian capital cities.

 - Import restrictions on cars and other items when relocating from the US.

 - Adjusting to risks from dangerous wildlife like snakes and spiders, especially in rural areas.

 Get a free Australian mortgage assessment today.

-Legal Considerations Before Moving Back to Australia
+Legal Considerations Before Moving Back to Australia from the US